 This derm-developed brand is well-known for its facial offerings, but don’t miss their body wash.
-It gets top points for working to both prevent and treat existing pimples, blackheads, and whiteheads.
-Credit a combo of gently exfoliating beads combined with 2% salicylic acid that breaks up excess oil, plus gently exfoliating beads to buff away pore-clogging gunk and grime.
+It gets top points from users for working to prevent pimples, blackheads, and whiteheads.
+Credit a combo of gently exfoliating beads combined with 2% salicylic acid that has the ability to break up excess oil.